-Compliance Relevant Summary of Responsible for with standards or Interests of Governing document ESRS content Scope Owner implementation initiatives stakeholders Availability KLP's corporate strategy E1, E4, E5, S1, S4 See "Strategy and corporate governance" and "Sustainability" Whole of the Group Board of directors CEO UN Sustainable Development Goals See table in note 4 Internal strategy document, business- sensitive.
+Compliance with Governing document Relevant ESRS Summary of content Scope Owner Responsible for implementation standards or initiatives Interests of stakeholders Availability KLP's corporate strategy E1, E4, E5, S1, S4 See "Strategy and corporate governance" and "Sustainability" Whole of the Group Board of directors CEO UN Sustainable Development Goals See table in note 4 Internal strategy document, business- sensitive.
 Summary given in section 2.1 Asset management strategy All Describes investment principles, strategy and limits for allocation, and approach to sustainability.
 All investments by the life company KLP Board of directors CEO UN Sustainable Development Goals, UN Global Compact See table in note 4 Internal strategy document, business- sensitive.
-Summary given in section 2.2 Goals for sustainability E1, E4, E5, S1, S4, G1 KLP's goals and measures to meet the sustainability targets in the Group strategy and the asset management strategy.
-Whole of the Group Defined EVP or MD of a subsidiary Defined manager UN Sustainable Development Goals Not applicable Internal strategy document.
+Summary given in Goals for sustainability E1, E4, E5, S1, S4, G1 KLP's goals and measures to meet the sustainability targets in the Group strategy and the asset management strategy.
+Whole of the Group Defined EVP or MD of a subsidiary Defined manager UN Sustainable Development Goals Not applicable section 2.2 Internal strategy document.
 A summary of goals is given under each topic in section 3.3 Policy for investment risk.
 All Establishes requirements for managing investment risk, including sustainability risk.
 It defines fundamental principles, processes, risk appetite, and roles and responsibilities.
-KLP (the life company) Board of directors CEO Not applicable Internal governance document Policy for underwriting risk All Lays down requirements for managing underwriting risk and defines principles, processes, risk appetite, and responsibilities.
+KLP (the life company) Board of directors CEO Not applicable Internal governance document Policy for underwriting risk All Lays down requirements for managing underwriting risk and defines principles, processes, risk appetite, and roles and responsibilities.
 Discusses sustainability as a factor that has to be included in assessments of underwriting risk.
 KLP (the life company) Board of directors CEO Not applicable Internal governance document Policy for KLP as a responsible investor E1, E4, E5, S4, G1 KLP's approach to accountability and sustainability in investments Investments Board of directors CEO UN Sustainable Development Goals UN Global Compact PRI Not applicable Available at klp.no